 Feels a little flimsy.

-Neck is short (longer neck would be more helpful).
+Goose neck is short (longer neck would be more helpful).

 Covers limited surface area.

 Is this Hygger the best affordable aquarium plant light?

 The Hygger LED light surprised me for a couple of reasons.

 First, the Hygger light is very bright, at least when used above a 5-7 gallon planted tank.